 Clomid® (clomiphene citrate) and Femara® (letrozole) are both oral prescription medications used to treat fertility issues in women.
 However, they work in different ways and have some differences in their uses, potential side effects, and potential risks.

 Clomid® works by blocking estrogen receptors in the brain, which stimulates the release of certain hormones that help to mature and release an egg from the ovary.
 Letrozole works by inhibiting an enzyme called aromatase, which helps to lower estrogen levels in the body.

 Both Clomid® and letrozole can cause side effects, including hot flashes, nausea, and headache.
 However, they can also have more serious side effects, such as an increased risk of blood clots or multiple pregnancies.
 It is important to discuss the potential risks and benefits of these medications with a healthcare provider before starting treatment.

 Clomid® is a common, relatively inexpensive option for treatment of infertility.
-Many women choose to try Clomid® to get pregnant before moving on to more invasive and expensive testing and procedures.
-Taking Clomid® does require a prescription (we can help—check out our ovulation support care plan, and read more about what virtual healthcare is!).
+Many women choose to try ovulation induction medications to get pregnant before moving on to more invasive and expensive testing and procedures.
+Taking Clomid® does require a prescription, so be sure to speak to a healthcare provider if you're interested in ovulation induction medications.